hxhou0207/chatgpt-markdown-latex-copier/README.md

 Copy ChatGPT responses in either of the following ways:
 - Select the response text and press `Ctrl+C`.
 - Click ChatGPT’s native **Copy** button.

-The copied content will be converted to well-formatted Markdown/LaTeX.
+The copied content will be converted to well-formatted Markdown.

 ## Install